Section revised: 8/10/2015

 Š VA/Stanford Working Group: Comprised of representatives of the VAPAHCS, and the Stanford RCO, who report back to their respective senior management.

-Š HIPAA Council: Convened by Stanford University Privacy Officer to explore issues related to implementation and enforcement of Privacy and Security rules under HIPAA.
+Š Privacy Governance Council: Convened by Stanford University Privacy Officer to explore issues related to implementation and enforcement of Privacy and Security rules under HIPAA.

-Š Stanford/Packard Center for Translational Research in Medicine (Spectrum): Spectrum serves faculty and clinical research personnel at Stanford: in the School of Medicine, Stanford University Medical Center, Lucile Packard Children's Hospital (LPCH) and Veterans Affairs Palo Alto Health Care System (VAPAHCS).
+Š Stanford Center for Clinical and Translational Research and Education (Spectrum): Spectrum serves faculty and clinical research personnel at Stanford: in the School of Medicine, Stanford University Medical Center, Lucile Packard Children's Hospital (LPCH) and Veterans Affairs Palo Alto Health Care System (VAPAHCS).
 The Spectrum mission is to enhance the quality of clinical and translational research performed at Stanford by:

 - Aligning organizational “service” based activities